brillout/wildcard-api/docs/readme.template.md

      path: '/wildcard/{param*}',
      handler: async (request, h) => {
        const requestProps = {
-         url: request.raw.req.url,
+         url: request.url,
-         method: request.raw.req.method,
+         method: request.method,
          body: request.payload,
          // All requestProps are available to your endpoint functions as `this`.
-         // For example, if you want to access the HTTP request headers in your endpoint functions:
+         // For example, to access the HTTP request headers in your endpoint functions:
-         //    requestProps.headers = request.raw.req.headers;
+         headers: request.headers,
        };
        const responseProps = await getApiResponse(requestProps);
        const response = h.response(responseProps.body);